 1967 – 1997

-The McDonnell Douglas logo will be familiar to anyone who knows the Boeing emblem, as it is its foundation.
+The McDonnell Douglas logo will be familiar to anyone who knows the Boeing emblem, as it is based on the Boeing emblem.
 The abstract design originally depicted the United States’ victory in the race for the first around-the-world flight.
 The small airplane represents the Douglas World Cruiser, which circled the globe in 175 days.
 However, the silhouette does not match the original DWC shape because the company wanted to show the evolution of airliners and the emergence of new, modern models.

-It resembles a military aircraft in appearance.
-Douglas merged with McDonnell, a fighter jet manufacturer, in 1967 and included it in the emblem.
-The small black rocket, leaving a long purple trail, references another McDonnell product—spacecraft.
+It resembles a military aircraft.
+Douglas merged with McDonnell, a fighter jet manufacturer, in 1967, and the emblem included it.
+The small black rocket, leaving a long purple trail, references another McDonnell product, a spacecraft.

 The large blue ring represents the globe that the DWC planes circled.
 Its presence creates a sense of transglobal reach, and the surrounding space is perceived as an open cosmos.
 This symbolizes the company’s confident progression into the future alongside technical advancements.

 The emblem’s designers left the ring open, placing the last letter of “McDonnell” between the two ends.
 The second part of the brand name is on the lower line, visually balancing the logo’s elements.
 The inscription uses a confident, sans-serif uppercase font in black, reflecting the company’s serious intentions.
-The contrasting thickness of the strokes and the noticeable slant of the glyphs infuse the text with internal dynamism.
+The contrasting stroke thicknesses and the noticeable slant of the glyphs infuse the text with internal dynamism.